What Next? Career Options After CA in India and Abroad

 8) Others like Bookkeeping, Finance Controller, Preparation of financials of companies, etc.

 - In the preceding article, we discussed various job opportunities in many companies that one should be familiar with after becoming a Chartered Accountant.

-- Don't just blindly follow other people's recommendations to pursue CPA, CS, CMA, or other professional designation.
+- Do not just blindly follow other peoples recommendations to pursue CPA, CS, CMA, or other professional designation.